kubernetes/community/contributors/guide/README.md

 ### Find a SIG that is related to your contribution

-You may have noticed that some repositories in the Kubernetes Organizaion are owned by Special Interest Groups, or SIGs.
+You may have noticed that some repositories in the Kubernetes Organization are owned by Special Interest Groups, or SIGs.
 We organize the Kubernetes community into SIGs in order to improve our workflow and more easily manage what is a very large community project.
 SIGs also have their own CONTRIBUTING.md files, which may contain extra information or guidelines in addition to these general ones.

 After finding something to contribute, you should find the appropriate SIG, which you will need in order to have your pull request approved for testing and merging.